newrelic/nri-flex/docs/apis/commands.md

 # `commands`

 The `commands` API allows you to retrieve information from any application or shell command.
-It can accept multiple commands executed in sequence.

-This API is platform-agnostic but as it requires running platform specific applications those will differ between different operating systems (Linux and Windows for example) and some may not be available in certain platforms (for example Kubernetes).
+It can accept multiple commands executed in sequence, and is platform-agnostic.
+Keep in mind that platform specific applications differ between different operating systems, and some may not be available (for example, Kubernetes).

 * [Basic usage](#Basicusage)
 * [Configuration properties](#Configurationproperties)
 * [Advanced usage](#Advancedusage)

 ##  <a name='Basicusage'></a>Basic usage

+### Linux example

 ```yaml
 name: example